University campus in California

 6. 6Research professional associations: CompTIA and other industry organizations offer scholarships for IT students With combined aid sources, many California students complete community college network administration programs with minimal or no out-of-pocket costs.

-Calculate Your Network Administration Degree ROI in California
+Network Administration Degree ROI Calculator, California

 Use our interactive ROI calculator to estimate your return on investment for a network administration degree in California.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.